ieva-balta/FLAMS/README.md

 ### Supported PTM types

-An overview of the PTM types, how to call them in FLAMS, and on which amino acid they can be found is given in the table below.
+An overview of the PTM types, how to call them in FLAMS, and on which amino acid they can be found° is given in the table below.
 This table can also be found as a tab seperated file named FLAMS_supported_ptms_v20.txt .

 |FLAMS PTM name|A (Ala)|C (Cys)|D (Asp)|E (Glu)|F (Phe)|G (Gly)|H (His)|I (Ile)|K (Lys)|L (Leu)|M (Met)|N (Asn)|P (Pro)|Q (Gln)|R (Arg)|S (Ser)|T (Thr)|V (Val)|W (Trp)|Y (Tyr)|Acylations|Ubs|
 |:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|:----|